-You will enjoy idyllic rural scenes with farms, varying green forests, diversity of birds and glittering mountain ranges.
+You will enjoy idyllic rural scenes with farms, varying green forests, a diversity of birds, and glittering mountain ranges.
 Easy trails- no difficult ascents/descents, no altitude that causes altitude sickness.
 The trek is suitable for all age groups- from adults to old-age people.

 It is popular as a model village that is promoting rural tourism with resources available at local level.
 Tourism is one of the major business of the people in the place.
 So, you do not have to worry about the lodging and food.
 There is a museum in the middle of the village where you can get the detailed information of Gurungs and their ethnic features.

 8. Begnaskot hiking

 The hillock situates in the northeastern rim of the Pokhara valley.
 The places provide an overview of different mountain ranges, Pokhara valley, and an undulation of green hills.
 The hike offers a clear insight into mountain culture and lifestyles.